chhuang-one/sqxclib/doc/SqApp.md

 ### 4.2 migrate at runtime

-When user migrate at runtime, column 'migrations.name' in database will be empty string because SqApp does NOT contain SqMigration.name string by default.
+If user do migration at runtime, column 'migrations.name' in database will be empty string because SqApp does NOT contain SqMigration::name string by default.
+This can reduce application binary size.
-Enable SQ_APP_HAS_MIGRATION_NAME in "migrations.h" to change default setting.
+To change default setting, you can set SQ_APP_HAS_MIGRATION_NAME to 1 in "migrations.h".

 #### 4.2.1 Run all of your outstanding migrations